shenhab/YamlCV/README.md

 # Mahmoud Elshenhab CV
-As delivering a consistent updated copy of a CV became an issue for recruiters, I started to belive that reverting back to centerlized source of such document is a must, thus when I saw a github hosted CV for a friend of mine, I decided to follow the same Idea.
+As delivering a consistent updated copy of a CV became an issue for recruiters, I started to believe that reverting back to centralized source of such document is a must, thus when I saw a GitHub hosted CV for a friend of mine, I decided to follow the same Idea.
 > **Thus you can find the latest updated CV in this [link](https://root.gurutux.com),
 > then [download](http://api.html2pdfrocket.com/pdf?value=https://root.gurutux.com&apikey=9bfdd04b-e544-4782-a4ac-b54131031a51&FileName=MahmoudElshenhabCV.pdf&MarginLeft=10&MarginRight=10&MarginTop=15&MarginBottom=15) a PDF copy.**